French Chad: Colonial Administration

 Two fundamental themes dominated Chad's colonial experience with the French: an absence of policies designed to unify the territory and an exceptionally slow pace of modernization.
 In the French scale of priorities, the colony of Chad ranked near the bottom; it was less important than non-African territories, North Africa, West Africa, or even the other French possessions in Central Africa.
 The French came to perceive Chad primarily as a source of raw cotton and untrained labour to be used in the more productive colonies to the south.
 Within Chad, there was neither the will nor the resources to do much more than maintain a semblance of law and order.
 In fact, even this basic function of governance was often neglected; throughout the colonial period, large areas of Chad were never governed effectively from N'Djamena (called Fort-Lamy prior to September 1973).

 Chad was linked in 1905 with three French colonies to the south—Oubangui-Chari, Middle Congo (present-day Congo-Brazzaville), and Gabon.
 But Chad did not receive separate colony status or a unified administrative policy until 1920.
 The four colonies were administered together as French Equatorial Africa under the direction of a governor general stationed in Brazzaville.
 The governor general had broad administrative control over the federation, including external and internal security, economic and financial affairs, and all communications with the French minister of the colonies.
 Lieutenant governors, also appointed by the French government, were expected to implement in each colony the orders of the governor general.
 The central administration in Brazzaville tightly controlled the lieutenant governors despite reformist efforts toward decentralisation between 1910 and 1946.
 Chad's lieutenant governor had greater autonomy because of the distance from Brazzaville and because of France's much greater interest in the other three colonies.
 As for the number of troops deployed in the country, there were three battalions for a total of about 3,000 soldiers.

+During British invasion of Darfur, Fur forces following the Ottoman declaration of jihad, made incursions into French Chad.